- Is there a problem in your neighborhood such as speeding or graffiti?

 - Do you wonder what activities are out there for kids to do after school?

 - Do you want to know what recreation classes at available at your neighborhood center?

-- Is a new park or library needed in your part of the city?
+- Is a new park needed in your part of the city?